gkide/xmake/README.md

 ## `CodeCoverageLcovHtml(...)`

-Defines a target for running and collection code coverage information Builds dependencies if any, runs the given executable and outputs reports.
+Defines a target for running and collection code coverage information.
+Builds dependencies if any, runs the given executable and outputs reports.

 NOTE!
-The executable should always have a ZERO as exit code otherwise the coverage generation will not complete.
+The executable should always have a ZERO as exit code otherwise the coverage generation will not complete, but this can be skipped by given `EXECUTABLE_FORCE_SUCCESS`

 - `TARGET`, Target name, if not set auto set to `code.coverage-`**name**
 - `EXECUTABLE`, Executable to run, can not missing